sunfounder/sunfounder-uno-and-mega-kit/docs/source/components/component_buzzer.rst

 As a type of electronic buzzer with an integrated structure, buzzers, which are supplied by DC power, are widely used in computers, printers, photocopiers, alarms, electronic toys, automotive electronic devices, telephones, timers and other electronic products or voice devices.

-Buzzers can be categorized as active and passive ones (see the following picture).
+Buzzers can be categorized as active and passive ones.
 Turn the buzzer so that its pins are facing up, and the buzzer with a green circuit board is a passive buzzer, while the one enclosed with a black tape is an active one.

 The difference between an active buzzer and a passive buzzer: